-Happiness in the digital age: Free PDF with the complete 9th chapter of my book ‘Technology vs Humanity’!
+Happiness in the digital age: Free PDF, and MP3s: The complete 9th chapter of Gerd Leonhard’s book ‘Technology vs Humanity’!

 (From the chapter) I strongly believe we must put the pursuit of happiness and human flourishing at the centre of this man-machine debate.
 What purpose would technology serve if it does not further human flourishing?
 And yes, I think it is possible for us to design our future in such a way that we don’t just depend on luck, but rather create the best possible circumstances for happiness.